siderolabs/sidero/website/content/docs/v0.5/Resource Configuration/metadata.md

 An example usage of setting a virtual IP for the control plane nodes and adding extra `node-labels` to nodes is shown below:

+> Note: because of the way JSON patches work the interface setting also needs to be set in `TalosControlPlane` when defining a Virtual IP.
+This experience is not ideal, but will be addressed in a future release.

 *TalosControlPlane* custom resource:

 ```yaml